Minimum evolution: Statistical consistency

 The ME criterion is known to be statistically consistent whenever the branch lengths are estimated via the Ordinary Least-Squares (OLS) or via linear programming.

 However, as observed in Rzhetsky & Nei's article, the phylogeny having the minimum length under the OLS branch length estimation model may be characterized, in some circumstance, by negative branch lengths, which unfortunately are empty of biological meaning.

-To solve this drawback, Pauplin proposed to replace OLS with a new particular branch length estimation model, known as Balanced Minimum Evolution (BME).
+To solve this drawback, Pauplin proposed to replace OLS with a new particular branch length estimation model, known as balanced basic evolution (BME).
 Richard Desper and Olivier Gascuel showed that the BME branch length estimation model ensures the general statistical consistency of the minimum length phylogeny as well as the non-negativity of its branch lengths, whenever the estimated evolutionary distances from taxa satisfy the triangle inequality.

 Le Sy Vinh and Arndt von Haeseler have shown, by means of massive and systematic simulation experiments, that the accuracy of the ME criterion under the BME branch length estimation model is by far the highest in distance methods and not inferior to those of alternative criteria based e.g., on Maximum Likelihood or Bayesian Inference.
 Moreover, as shown by Daniele Catanzaro, Martin Frohn and Raffaele Pesenti, the minimum length phylogeny under the BME branch length estimation model can be interpreted as the (Pareto optimal) consensus tree between concurrent minimum entropy processes encoded by a forest of n phylogenies rooted on the n analyzed taxa.
 This particular information theory-based interpretation is conjectured to be shared by all distance methods in phylogenetics.

+Francois Denis and Olivier Gascuel proved that the Minimum Evolution principle is not consistent in weighted least squares and generalized least squares.
+They showed that there was an algorithm that could be used in OLS models where all weights are equal called EDGE_LENGTHS.
+In this algorithm the lengths of two edges, 1u and 2u can be computed without using distances δij(i,j≠1,2).
+This property does not hold in WLS models or in the GLS models.
+Without this property the ME principle is not consistent in the WLS and GLS models.